Lindner College of Business Leadership Team

 Dr. Masterson coordinates faculty research and development, RPT, academic leaves, workload and Digital Measures, as well as oversees the Doctoral Program and Lindner staff activities.
 She teaches organizational behavior, leadership and human resource management; and she was awarded the EXCEL Undergraduate Teaching Award, the Lindner Award for Excellence in Service to Research and UC’s Excellence in Mentoring of Doctoral Students Award.
 Her research interests include organizational justice, workplace relationships and workspace design.
 Her research appears in the Academy of Management Journal, Academy of Management Review and the Journal of Applied Psychology, among others.
 She currently serves on the editorial review boards for three other management journals.
 Her PhD is from the University of Maryland.

-Dr. Sox oversees the Lindner centers and institutes and the Johnson Investment Lab, executive education opportunities, as well as serves as liaison with UC’s 1819 Innovation Hub and the business community at large.
+Dr. Sox oversees the Lindner's graduate programs and its 10 centers, institutes and partnerships.
+He also coordinates executive education opportunities, and serves as liaison with UC’s 1819 Innovation Hub and the business community at large.
 He previously served as department head and University Chair of Manufacturing Management in the Culverhouse College of Business (Alabama).
 His research and teaching interests are in in the application of operations research and statistics to business analytics problems in supply chain management, operations planning and scheduling, inventory control, and logistics.
 His research has appeared in such top-tiered journals as the International Journal of Management Science, Journal of Management Analytics and International Journal of Services and Operations Management.
 He earned his PhD from Cornell University.